Sin and Punishment: Background and staffing

 The standard way to hold the Nintendo 64 controller was with the middle and right grips, popularized by Super Mario 64.
-Treasure wanted to develop a game where the player held the left and middle grips.
+Treasure wanted to develop a game in which the player holds the left and middle grips.

 Sin and Punishment was co-developed by Nintendo Research & Development 1 and Treasure.
 Development began in 1997 when Treasure submitted their original proposal to Nintendo.
 The inspiration to develop the game was the design of the Nintendo 64 controller.
 In the early days of the system's lifespan, Nintendo had suggested two ways of holding the controller, a left and right position.
 Due to the success of Super Mario 64 which released alongside the console in 1996, many games followed in its trails and featured the same right positioning it used.
 Treasure president Masato Maegawa began discussing with his team how the left positioning was underutilized and could make for an interesting game.
 Nintendo expressed concern that the left positioning would feel unnatural to players at first, however Treasure was already expecting this.
 Nintendo was also developing a movement sensor at the time, which the team considered adapting, but ultimately decided against it as it would have lengthened an already dragging development process.
 The sensor technology was not finalized by Nintendo until the release of the Wii in 2006.

 In the early stages of development, the team was at what Maegawa called "absolute minimum" staffing, two programmers and two designers.
 Among the staff was head programmer Atsumoto Nakagawa and character and enemy designer Yasushi Suzuki.
 Both previously held minor roles in developing Treasure's Radiant Silvergun (1998).
 The director from the Nintendo side of development was Hitoshi Yamagami.
 By the end of development, more people were involved than in any of Treasure's previous projects.
 Development took a relatively long time compared with other games of the era.
 Development began in 1997, a year after the Nintendo 64's arrival to market, and concluded near the end of the system's lifecycle in 2000.
 In retrospect, Satoru Iwata commented that Treasure was able to accomplish a large amount despite the small size of their team.
 Maegawa agreed, saying that a small team reduced conflict, and let them stay focused on making the game how they each personally envisioned.